If Employee Is Required to Work on Statutory Holiday - Act Part 5, Section 46

 The employee is also entitled to an average day's pay in accordance with s.45(1).

 What wages are owed to an employee whose shift starts on a regular working day but ends on a statutory holiday?

 If a shift continues over midnight but started on the day before the statutory holiday, there is no entitlement to statutory holiday pay even for the hours of work actually performed on the statutory holiday (because the start of the shift commenced on the day before the statutory holiday.

-Susan, a night shift gas attendant, commences her normal 8-hour shift at 10:00 pm on June 30 and her shift is scheduled to end at 7:00 am on July 1, Canada Day.
-She does not work at any other time on July 1.
+Another night shift gas attendant commences their normal 8-hour shift at 10:00 pm on June 30.
+The shift is scheduled to end at 7:00 am on July 1 (Canada Day).
+They do not work at any other time on July 1.
 This scheduled shift includes a one-hour unpaid meal break.
-In accordance with the definition of "day" in s.1 of the Act, Susan is not entitled to any statutory holiday pay for time worked on the June 30th -July 1 shift because her shift did not commence on the statutory holiday.
+In accordance with the definition of "day" in s.1 of the Act, the employee is not entitled to any statutory holiday pay for time worked on the June 30th to July 1 shift because the shift did not commence on the statutory holiday.

 Employees covered by a collective agreement

 Under s.3 of the Act, where a collective agreement contains any provision respecting statutory holidays, the provisions of this section do not apply.
 If a collective agreement does not contain any provision respecting statutory holidays, Part 5 is deemed to be incorporated in the collective agreement as part of its terms.Where there is a collective agreement, the enforcement of matters relating to Part 5 is through the grievance procedure, not through the enforcement provisions of the Act.